 Sales and Marketing

 The regional grocery company advertises its products and brands through weekly newspaper circulars, radio and TV ads, e-mail, and online via its website, social media, and mobile applications.
-Weis Markets spent $24.6 million on advertising in 2014, compared with $23.5 million in 2013 and 2012.
+Weis Markets spent $23 million on advertising in 2015, compared with $24.6 million in 2014.

 Century-old Weis Markets continues to remake itself by investing in new superstore construction, expanding and remodeling established stores, and acquiring new ones.
 The strategy includes developing improved customer service training and setting customer service measurements and goals and ramping up its information technology systems and distribution network.

 It's also adding new services, such as online shopping, and an in-store beer garden.
 In 2015 the company began offering online shopping with in-store pick-up at its Camp Hill Store.

 In 2014 Weis Markets opened an in-store beer café in its Roosevelt Boulevard store in York, and its Selinsgrove, and Doylestown stores.
 The company also opened a new Flanders store.

 Mergers and Acquisitions

 In 2015 Weis acquired property, store, and equipment in Hamover, Pennsylvania from C&S Wholesale Grocers for about $8 million.

 It acquired three of the Genuardi's Family Markets' stores in the Philadelphia area from grocery-giant Safeway in 2012.
 The stores reopened under the Weis banner.

 Once a more diverse retailer, the company sold the last of its SuperPetz pet supply warehouse stores in 2011.